dmbarbour/awelon/AboutABC.md

 I plan to develop a larger bytecode above ABC: ABC Deflated, or ABCD.

-ABCD extends ABC with a dictionary that maps unused UTF-8 characters (U+00C0 and above, reserving lower codes) to common, correct, widely used sequences of ABC.
+ABCD extends ABC with a dictionary - one standard dictionary for everyone - that maps higher UTF-8 characters (U+00C0 and above, reserving lower codes) to common, provably correct, widely used ABC subprograms.
 An ABC runtime will be expected to have a database of these definitions, and perhaps even have specialized optimizations for them.

 ABC streams may then be compressed against this dictionary, or alternatively generated using these operators directly.

-But compression isn't the only desired characteristic.
-A carefully developed ABCD dictionary should capture many known-safe, obviously correct patterns with high level equational laws to simplify static analysis and useful optimizations.
-For example, we may introduce operators to map or fold over lists, and operators for linear algebras and matrix manipulation.
+Further, ABCD interpreters can include specialized implementations for many of these functions.
+For many functions, a specialized implementation could be much more efficient than interpreting the implementation or even using a generic compiler.
+Further still, the selected functions could have well understood equational laws to simplify rewrite optimizations.
+For example, if a function reverses a list, then we know applying it twice results in the input.
+And if a function maps over a list, then mapping two functions is equivalent to composing the function and mapping once.

-Development of ABCD shall be incremental and empirical, driven by actual data, with attention to newly popular data structures and patterns.
-Valid concerns include that we should not grow the dictionary too large, and we should not assign operators that might later be deprecated or proven incorrect.
-UTF-8 can support more than a million elements, but I don't expect ABCD will grow much beyond the two-octet UTF-8 space.
+Development of ABCD shall be incremental and empirical, driven by actual data from real applications, with attention to popular data structures and patterns.
+Unicode is big (over a million elements) and realistically the standard dictionary will be much smaller so we can still have small implementations.
+I would be surprised if we even use 0.5% of the available space (~5000 functions).
+We should gain considerable benefits from much less than that.

-ABCD is intended to be used together with linking of ABC sources.

-ABCD is suitable for relatively short, frequent, widely used functions.
-Linking is suitable for large, project-specific components, templates, configurations, big but slow-changing data, and web apps.
-ABCD functions should be formally 'correct' because we're freezing them into the language.
-Linking isn't so constrained; sources are easily deprecated and replaced by typical caching models.

-Between these two features, ABC can be minimal without concern for performance or parsimony.

-*NOTE:* Byte-stream compression below ABC is also feasible at the transport and storage layers, and can mitigate slow development and adoption of the other techniques.
-I am contemplating [LZHAM](https://code.google.com/p/lzham/) for this purpose.
+ABCD complements ABC's resource model for separate compilation and dynamic linking.
+ABCD is suitable for relatively short, widely used functions.
+ABC resources are suitable for project specific software components and large data objects (to leverage content distribution networks and caching).
+These two techniques fill very different niches, and between them ABC may be minimal with little concern for performance or parsimony.